Feature request #5093

 How it could work - on an incoming rendering request (zoom, pan etc.), current rendering should be discontinued and a new rendering should be started.
 Such behavior would provide users a more responsive QGIS experience.

-#2 Updated by Médéric RIBREUX over 3 years ago
+#2 Updated by Médéric RIBREUX almost 4 years ago

 - Resolution set to fixed/implemented